-'Private', 'Incognito', 'InPrivate' - you've likely seen these options in your internet browser.
-Perhaps you know its intended purpose and what it does, perhaps you have no idea; statistically speaking you might not be in the minority if what you think it does is not actually quite right.
+'Private', 'Incognito', 'InPrivate'—you've likely seen these options in your internet browser.
+Perhaps you know this mode's intended purpose and what it does, or perhaps you have no idea; statistically speaking, you might not be in the minority if what you think it does is not actually quite right.
 In this article, we'll take a look at what it does, what it doesn't do, and when you can use it.

-Since different browsers use different names for it we will just call it 'private' browsing from here on in.
+Since different browsers use different names for this, we will just call it 'private' browsing from here on in.

 What Is Private Browsing?

 The 'private' mode offered by all major internet browsers is intended to allow you to browse the internet normally without leaving a trace on the computer you are using once you're done.
 Usually, your browser collects and stores data on your computer which could reveal your online activity to others (with access to your computer).
 If you use 'private' browsing mode then this data is only stored on your computer for as long as that browsing session is active.
 When you close the window, that data will be automatically removed.

 But does this mean your activity is truly private?
 Does your browser's definition of 'private' match your own?
 Does 'private' browsing offer anonymity online?
 What is the data that is usually saved about your browsing activity that 'private' mode removes?
 Let's address these questions.

 What Data Do Browsers Usually Save?

 To better understand what 'private' browsing is, it helps to have an understanding of the data that is collected and stored when browsing normally which is not kept when browsing using 'private' mode.

 When you browse the internet, data is collected and stored on your computer relating to your browsing activity.
 Generally speaking, this data is there to 'improve' or personalise your browsing experience.
 So what is that data and what purpose does it serve?
 Let's take a look.